geotools/geotools/docs/user/library/render/faq.rst

 defining styles used when drawing maps.
 Think of it as CSS for maps.

-GeoTools rendering is based around the Style Layer Descriptor standard, for details please see the ``gt-opengis``  module.
+GeoTools rendering is based around the Style Layer Descriptor standard, for details please see the ``gt-api``  module.

 This standard is divided into two parts:

-* Style Layer Descriptor 1.1 covers the integration of styles with a web map server.
+* Style Layer Descriptor 1.0 and 1.1 covers the integration of styles with a web map server.
+This defines an entire map, listing layers, with the name of the content to draw, and the style to be used for that layer.

 * Symbology Encoding 1.1 covers the definition of a feature type style controlling how a rendering engine draws features.